AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 1. Click the _Column settings_ icon (![column settings icon](assets/column-settings.png){width="20" zoomable="yes"}).
 1. To customize which columns you see in the report, check or uncheck columns in the list.

-   The Order payment status report will immediately show any changes you made in the Column settings menu.
-The column preferences will be saved and will remain in effect if you navigate away from the report view.
+   The Order payment status report immediately shows any changes that you made in the Column settings menu.
+The column preferences are saved and remain in effect if you navigate away from the report view.

 ### View statuses